You’ve heard of writing a birth plan, but have you thought about your preferences after delivery?

 Here’s the thing.
-So much happens in the first 24 hours of giving birth, and while you think the hard part is done, it’s just the beginning.
+A lot happens in the first 24-72 hours of giving birth, and while you think the hard part is done, it’s just the beginning.

 In the same way a birth plan can help you feel confident and safe about your birth, a postpartum plan can help guide your birth team to optimize their support for you and your new family.